casper-network/docs/source/docs/casper/developers/writing-onchain-code/testing-contracts.md

 <p align="center"><img src={useBaseUrl("/image/testing-contracts/println-macro.png")} alt="println-macro" width="600"/></p>

-It is important to note, that running “cargo test” without any parameters will not log the “println!” on the screen.
+It is important to note that running `cargo test` without any parameters will not log the `println!` in the terminal.
 For this to take effect the command

 ```bash